gsvidal/tv-series-quotes/README.md

   <img src="https://i.postimg.cc/cLfgV2zt/tv-series-quotes-1-1.png">
 </a>

-A React App where you can choose tv series and get some of their most famous quotes, for now(21/11/2021) you can pick between Smallville and Breaking Bad.
+A React App where you can choose tv series and get some of their most famous quotes, for now you can pick between Smallville and Breaking Bad.

 -Smallville API quote was made by <a href="https://github.com/francoxr" target="_blank">Franco</a> for this project.

 ## Features: